Raghav2234/Go_boolean_service/README.md

 # Go_boolean_service
-> The role of this service is to create, delete and update boolean values with tokenization.
+> The role of this service is to create, delete and update boolean values with authorisation with token.
 ## Installation
 ### Docker(locally)
 To create docker image